094459/newsletter-oss-projects/README.md

 [dynamomq](https://aws-oss.beachgeek.co.uk/3j1) is a project from Yuichi Watanabe that provides a message queuing library that leverages the features of DynamoDB to achieve high scalability, reliability, and cost efficiency.
 Notably, its ability to dynamically edit message order and attributes enables flexible adaptation to application requirements.
 Compared to existing solutions, DynamoMQ offers ease of management for developers while providing the reliability of fully managed services like Amazon SQS.
 It also encompasses key functionalities expected from a message queue, such as concurrent processing with multiple goroutines, Dead Letter Queues, and ensuring FIFO (First In, First Out) order. (#183)

+**llrt**

+[llrt](https://aws-oss.beachgeek.co.uk/3mm) - Low Latency Runtime (LLRT) is a lightweight JavaScript runtime designed to address the growing demand for fast and efficient Serverless applications.
+LLRT offers up to over 10x faster startup and up to 2x overall lower cost compared to other JavaScript runtimes running on AWS Lambda.
+It's is built in Rust, utilising QuickJS as JavaScript engine, ensuring efficient memory usage and swift startup. (#188)

 **localstack-aws-cdk-example**

 [localstack-aws-cdk-example](https://aws-oss.beachgeek.co.uk/3dw) This repo aims to showcase the usage of [Localstack](https://aws-oss.beachgeek.co.uk/3dx) and AWS CDK to address specific integration challenges regarding local development where the end target is the AWS platform.
 If you are unfamiliar with Localstack, it is an open source, fully functional local AWS cloud stack that allows you to develop and test your cloud and Serverless apps offline. (#178)